 Aristeides makes short work of a member of what he calls the “accuser” class, the politicians who bring false charges against their political enemies which are meant to bring ruin to them.
 The great judge Solon deals with a judge or Sophist who is famous for distorting laws to argue for his own benefit.
 While the work of all the greats of old is welcomed by the Athenians, there is sadly no surviving end of the play, so we do not know exactly what happens to them afterward.

 Baptae is an ancient Greek comedy by the relatively unknown ancient Greek comedy writer Eupolis about the cult of the Thracian goddess Cotyto, or Kotys.
 Eupolis aimed to make a statement about how the worship of the goddess had sprung up as a fad with prominent people in Athens performing a number of silly rituals.
 The all-male followers of Kotys are portrayed as worshipping her by dressing up as the goddess.
 This appears to be poking fun of the politicians of the day for being effeminate.

 The play features her devotees hiring a female to be their surrogate for their ritual.

 The men fail to realize, of course, that the surrogate is the actual goddess Kotys.
 She then punishes the Baptae for distorting the rites of worship and creating these unnatural ceremonies.

-One of the most well-known scenes in the play portrays Kotys finally revealing her true identity.
+One of the most well-known scenes in the ancient Greek comedy portrays Kotys finally revealing her true identity.
 She takes one of the men, who is portraying a celebrity of the time, and dunks him in a tub of dye, marking him as the fool that he is.
-The play became a cultural phenomenon of the time — so much so that it is believed that any unusual religious sect from that time onward was referred to as “Baptae.”
+The play became a cultural phenomenon of the time so much so that it is believed that any unusual religious sect from that time onward was referred to as “Baptae.”